filamentphp/filament/packages/forms/docs/03-fields/03-select.md

     ->relationship(relationshipName: 'author', titleAttribute: 'name')
 ```

 The `multiple()` method may be used in combination with `relationship()` to use a `BelongsToMany` relationship.
-Filament will load the options from the relationship, and save them back to the relationship's pivot table when the form is submitted:
+Filament will load the options from the relationship, and save them back to the relationship's pivot table when the form is submitted.
+If a `relationshipName` is not provided, Filament will use the field name as the relationship name:

 ```php
 use Filament\Forms\Components\Select;